amnis-dev/amnis-state-ws/README.md

 Amnis State is framework independent.
 It can be utilized within a Browser or Node.js runtime (with or without a UI layer).
 For example: [Express](https://github.com/expressjs/express), [React](https://github.com/facebook/react/), or [Angular](https://github.com/angular/angular).

+## Important Notice

+This package is still in the Alpha stages of development.
+Expect frequent breaking changes as this library is being refined.
+I expect to have a stable beta release for Amnis State by the beginning of 2023.
 ## Installation

 ### Prerequisites